molliessss/molliessss.github.io/README.md

 [https://annas-archive.org/)
 8. Java Script for beginners [https://developer.mozilla.org/en-US/docs/Web/JavaScript)
-## What is Javascript?
+## What is JavaScript?
 ...
-HTML- designing website layout
-...
-Js- Adding graphics or interactive pieces to your website ...
-What is Js used for?
-...
-Store useful values inside variables.
-In the above example for instance, we ask for a new name to be entered then store that name in a variable called name.
-...
-Operations on pieces of text (known as "strings" in programming).
-In the above example we take the string "Player 1: " and join it to the name variable to create the complete text label, e.g. "Player 1: Chris".
-...Running code in response to certain events occurring on a web page.
+HTML- JavaScript is used for adding graphics or interactive pieces to your website, compared to Html which is used to create the website itself.
+For example, JavaScript can store useful values inside variables.
+It can edit  pieces of text (known as "strings" in programming).
+For example, we take the string "Player 1: " and join it to the name variable to create the complete text label, e.g. "Player 1: Chris".
+JavaScript can also be used to rn code in response to certain events occurring on a web page.